Insert objects into an image using inpaint

 Insert with automatic mask detection

-Use the following samples to specify inpainting to insert content.
-In these samples you specify a base image and a text prompt.
-Imagen automatically detects and creates a mask area to modify the base image.
+Use the following samples to insert content by providing a base image and a text prompt.
+Imagen automatically detects an object in the image and creates a mask to define the area to modify.

 Imagen 3